javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/01-property-flags-descriptors/article.md

 ```

 `obj`
-: The object to get information about.
+: The object to get information from.

 `propertyName`
-: The name of the property of interest.
+: The name of the property.

 The returned value is a so-called "property descriptor" object: it contains the value and all the flags.